Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Multi-class Risk Analysis Solution

 \subsection{\textbf{Risk Feature Generation}}

-If we consider the binary classification example for the breast cancer in terms of risk feature generation, we need to classify the mappings between images in labeled training data and the categories and for the binary cancer classification the categories or classes are `Not Cancerous'' (0) and ``Cancerous'' (1), i.e. negative or positive.
+If we consider the binary prediction example for the breast cancer in terms of risk feature generation, we need to classify the mappings between images in labeled training data and the categories and for the binary cancer prediction the categories or classes are `Not Cancerous'' (0) and ``Cancerous'' (1), i.e. negative or positive.
 For example we have two images shown in table \ref{tab:true_labels_predictions}:

-Here, \textbf{Image 1} is considered a negative sample, meaning it is not risky, while \textbf{Image 2} is considered a positive (i.e., risky) sample.
+Here, Sample 1 is considered a negative sample, meaning it is not risky, while Sample 2 is considered a positive (i.e., risky) sample.
 The straightforward \textit{LearnRisk} solution uses a one-hot encoding scheme, mapping samples to either positive or negative values.
 However, this binary approach is inadequate for multiclass problems.
 If we directly apply the \textit{LearnRisk} solution to a multiclass task, we must mark positive and negative samples and train a separate risk model for each class.

 In the multiclass scenario, all samples with ground-truth labels different from the target label would be grouped into a single category.
 However, these samples may share very limited similarity, making wholesale risk analysis on them inaccurate.
-Moreover, the binary approach typically results in \textbf{imbalanced samples}, with far fewer risky samples than non-risky ones, further complicating risk analysis.
+Moreover, the binary approach typically results in imbalanced samples, with far fewer risky samples than non-risky ones, further complicating risk analysis.

-To address this challenge in multiclass breast cancer classification (e.g., with seven classes), we propose marking each $\langle$sample, label$\rangle$ pair as either \textit{Match} or \textit{Unmatch}.
-As a result, each sample has \textbf{one Match pair} and \textbf{multiple Unmatch pairs}.
+To address this challenge in breast cancer subtype prediction (e.g., with seven subtypes), we propose marking each $\langle$sample, label$\rangle$ pair as either Match or Unmatch.
+As a result, each sample has one Match pair and multiple Unmatch pairs.
 Risk features are then generated based on these Match and Unmatch pairs.
 A unified risk model is subsequently constructed using these risk features to quantify the risk of machine predictions more effectively.

-To tackle challenges in multiclass breast cancer detection, we developed a solution for risk feature generation that optimizes multi-class model performance while ensuring high coverage and interpretability.
+To tackle challenges in breast cancer subtype prediction, we developed a solution for risk feature generation that optimizes multi-class model performance while ensuring high coverage and interpretability.
 We have sketched the full workflow of risk feature generation in Algorithm \ref{alg:riskfeature}, whose technical details will be described next.

 In our solution, we utilize multiple DNN models to extract diverse features, while enhancing representation, that can also lead to data ambiguity and overfitting, especially in multiclass scenarios where features are often correlated and redundant.
 To mitigate these challenges, we implement two correlation-based feature selection techniques: Mutual Information~\cite{52} and F-Score~\cite{53}.
 Mutual Information quantifies the dependence between features \(X\) and the target variable \(Y\) as defined by Equation~\ref{eq:mutual_information}: